Course Description

 See Reviews of Instructor Susan Habacivch

-Do you want your student to have a solid high school science course, but need a flexible schedule?
-This self-paced Chemistry course allows you to have both!
-The course opens in mid-August and closes at the end of June, allowing students to complete assignments at their own pace and on their own schedule.
+Chemistry is the study of connections between the everyday world and the molecular world, the structure and interactions of matter.
+It examines the smallest components of matter (atoms) and how atoms bond with each other to combine elements into compounds.
+Then it looks at chemical reactions: how energy is involved, the transfer of electrons or hydrogen ions, and factors that affect reaction rate.
 This course provides students with an understanding of chemical principles and skills that are needed for college.
-We will the study of connections between the everyday world and the molecular world, the structure and interactions of matter.
-We will examine the smallest components of matter (atoms) and how atoms bond with each other to combine elements into compounds.
-Then we will look at chemical reactions: how energy is involved, the transfer of electrons or hydrogen ions, and factors that affect reaction rate.
-Our study of chemistry will also include laboratory investigation, problem solving activities, textbook study, and video lectures.
-The structure and properties of matter, organic and inorganic chemistry, energy, thermochemistry, nuclear reaction, electrochemistry, acids, bases and salts and chemical bonding make up the content of this class.
+The study of chemistry includes laboratory investigation, problem solving activities, textbook study, lecture, and class discussion.
+The structure and properties of matter, organic and inorganic chemistry, energy, thermochemistry, nuclear reaction, electrochemistry, acids, bases and salts, and chemical bonding make up the content of this class.

 Course Structure